Oceania Amazon Cruise (2026)

 (1/25 – 2/16/2026)

-We took an Oceania cruise from Chile to Tahiti in 2019 and was very impressed with the food.
+We took an Oceania cruise from Chile to Tahiti in 2019 and were very impressed with the food.
 Therefore, we have decided to take another Oceania cruise.
 In-laws were joining us on this vacation.
 We picked an Amazon cruise because we all wanted to visit Amazon.

 Pre-Cruise